amitkumar303/hello-world/README.md

 # hello-world
 Hello world repository

-Today I have stated working on online repositries for first time.
+Today I have stated working on online repository for first time.
 It is just awsome.